Mj23978/hono-pglite-pkg/Readme.md

 4. **pkg**: A tool for packaging Node.js projects into standalone executables.
 5. **Prisma (Optional)**: using Prisma for database migrations and schema management.

-### Data Flow

-1. **API Requests**: Clients send HTTP requests to the Hono server.
-2. **Drizzle ORM**: The server uses Drizzle ORM to interact with the PGLite database.
-3. **PGLite (WASM PostgreSQL)**: PGLite handles the database operations, executing SQL queries and managing data.
-4. **Response**: The server sends HTTP responses back to the client.

 ## Architecture Design

 ### Design Overview